Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 ## porPOIse Layer Configuration

 The layer configuration holds properties that apply to the entire layer.
-- Feel free to change the **Layer title**, which is shown in the ARpoise app (click "Save" to save your changes).
+- Feel free to change the **Layer title**, which is shown in the ARpoise app (don't forget to click "Save" to save your changes!)
 - Otherwise we recommend leaving these properties at the default values, or discussing with the admin before you change them.

 Beneath the properties menu is a list of all the POIs that make up the AR experience of your layer, and a **New POI** link with which you can add new POIs to the layer.